orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/FunctorFilter.rst

 - If ``TN`` is of type  ``const itk::ConstNeighborhoodIterator<otb::Image<T>> &`` with T a basic type as defined above, the Nth input will be of type ``otb::Image<TN>``
 - If ``TN`` is of type  ``const itk::ConstNeighborhoodIterator<otb::VectorImage<T>> &`` with T a basic type as defined above, the Nth input will be of type ``otb::VectorImage<TN>``

+Note that this will work for any number of inputs.

 Automatic output type deduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Rules for output type deduction are simpler: